 2. You can use this panel to add or remove search criteria.

 - select true for the Incomplete field to search for documents that have a mandatory property that isn't filled in

 - enter a date in the Creation date fields to search for documents created before or after a given date

 Search criteria are combined, so the results list displays only documents that match all the search criteria.
 The list of active criteria is displayed above the results list.
-You can remove a search criterion by pressing the cross next to its name.
-Alternatively, you can press Reset all filters to remove all search criteria.
+You can remove a search criterion by clicking the cross next to its name.
+Alternatively, you can click Reset all filters to remove all search criteria.

 Note: The list of search results depends on the view that you are using.
 Some views may be configured with search filters that are combined with your search query.
 Learn more: Configure views.

 Depending on how your library administrator has set up the views in your library, you may be able to browse by workflow state, folder property or a specific category.
 This lets you quickly filter documents without using the search panel.

 If your current view has a browsing option set as Browse by Folder, you can:

 - select the checkbox Include documents from subfolders: any search results found in the selected folder and all its subfolders will be displayed